yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

   - Restore maximum bandwith rate on the destination port by setting "0" into SAI port attribute SAI_PORT_ATTR_QOS_SCHEDULER_PROFILE_ID
    - Stop ARP responder

-### Test case # 4 – Asymmetric PFC "On" handle PFC frames on all priorities
+### Test case # 4 – Asymmetric PFC On Rx pause frames on all priorities
 #### Test objective
+Asymmetric PFC is enabled.
 Verify that while receiving PFC frames DUT handle PFC frames on all priorities when asymetric mode is enabled

 #### Used fixtures
 setup, pfc_storm_runner, enable_pfc_asym